-- Dine at an Argentine steakhouse or parilla.
-When night falls and dinnertime arrives, do like the locals and enjoy a thick, juicy steak—Argentina has some of the best beef in the world—drizzled with the nation's famous chimichurri (a garlic, herb, and vinegar sauce).
-Know that Buenos Aires is a culture that thrives after dark, and it's not uncommon for locals to have dinner well past nine in the evening, especially on weekends.
+- Dine at a classic Argentine parilla (steakhouse).
+When night falls, enjoy a thick, juicy steak (Argentina has some of the best beef in the world) drizzled with delicious chimichurri sauce (made of garlic, herbs, and vinegar).
+Buenos Aires is a late-night city, and it's not uncommon for locals to have dinner well past nine in the evening, especially on weekends.

 Day 2: Half-Day City Tour - Dinner & Tango Show

-Plaza San Martín, located at the end of downtown's commercial pedestrian thruway, Florida Street.
-This leafy plaza, anchored by a majestic ombú tree, is named after one of the heroes of Argentina's independence movement, General José de San Martín.
+- Plaza San Martín, which is located at the end of downtown's commercial pedestrian thruway, Florida Street.
+This leafy plaza is named after one of the heroes of Argentina's independence movement, General José de San Martín.

-Plaza de Mayo, which is Buenos Aires' main square and home to Argentina's Presidential Palace.
-The plaza is the site of some famous events, including the May Revolution of 1810 that kicked off this former Spanish colony's quest for independence.
-The famous Casa Rosada (or "Pink House," as the Presidential Palace is known), is also rife with history.
-It's on the front balcony that dictator Juan Perón made some of his most famous speeches with his glamorous wife, Evita, at his side.
-Ultimately it was she who won the hearts and minds of the Argentine people.
+- Plaza de Mayo, Buenos Aires' main square and home to the Casa Rosada, Argentina's presidential palace.
+The famous "pink house" (as the presidential palace is colloquially known), is also rife with history.
+It's on this balcony that Juan Perón made some of his most famous speeches with his glamorous wife, Evita, at his side.

-Puerto Madero, whose shimmering office towers and central canal make this one of the most elegant neighborhoods in the city.
-Some upscale restaurants can be found here, as can the Puente de la Mujer, a bridge whose sleek and sensual lines define its title of "Woman's Bridge."
+- Puerto Madero, whose shimmering office towers and central canal make this one of the sleekest neighborhoods in the city.
+Upscale restaurants can be found here, as can the Puente de la Mujer (Woman's Bridge).

-- Barrio La Boca is a well-preserved historic neighborhood that's nearly as old as San Telmo.
-The area is known for La Bombonera, the home stadium of one of two principal soccer teams in the city: Boca Juniors.
-It's also home to colorful Caminito Street, a pedestrian zone teeming with old restaurants and tanguerías.
+- La Boca is a well-preserved historic neighborhood that's nearly as old as San Telmo.
+It's home to the colorful Caminito Street, a pedestrian zone teeming with old restaurants and tanguerías.

-Day 3: Arrival in El Calafate: Buenos Aires - El Calafate
+Day 3: Fly from Buenos Aires to El Calafate